mcgivrer/McGBlog/_posts/2019-01-01-BGF-step-2-new-deal.md

 ---
 # The Neaw Deal

-I've received my first draft of my first book I am working on for the last half and a year
+I've received my first draft of my first book I am working on for the last half and a year: "**Developper** mon premier **jeu de plateforme** avec **Java**" !

+It's a beautiful book (Eh, i've created it :) with the five first chapters, corresponding to the first 5 cours about how to create a platform gam with java (sik)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3OTM0Mzg1NF19
+eyJoaXN0b3J5IjpbMTE5NDkzMDhdfQ==
 -->